ssuarezbe/HackatonSupplyChain/README.md

 ## Problem Statement

-Modern supply chains depend on the effective and precise orchestration between different producers, distributors, reatailers ,customers, insurance companies, banks and other actors.
-This actors can be distributed across different geographies and legilizations.
-This diversity creates a data interoperavility problem that makes the task of getting an holistic supply-chain overbavility an impossible task without a common language.
-To solve this problem we propose the creation of Open Data Exchange and Observability platform based on [G1 Global Data Model](https://www.gs1.org/standards/gs1-global-data-model) , [G1 GSDN](https://www.gs1.org/standards/gdsn), [x-road](https://x-road.global/) and [other GS1 standard](https://www.gs1.org/standards/standards-overview)
+Modern supply chains depend on the effective and precise orchestration between producers, distributors, retailers, customers, insurance companies, banks, and other actors.
+Moreover, these actors are distributed across different geographies and legalizations.
+This diversity creates a data interoperability problem that makes the task of getting a holistic supply-chain Observability an impossible task without a common language.
+To solve this problem, we propose the creation of an Open Data Exchange and Observability platform based on [GS1 Global Data Model](https://www.gs1.org/standards/gs1-global-data-model) , [GS1 GDSN](https://www.gs1.org/standards/gdsn), [x-road](https://x-road.global/), and [other GS1 standards](https://www.gs1.org/standards/standards-overview).

 # About